Foster Care

 3. Home Study

-During a home study, a social worker will ensure that your home is a safe and nurturing environment for a child.
-They will also discuss your family life, lifestyle, and reasons for wanting to be a foster parent.
+During a home study, a social worker will ensure that your home is safe for a child in foster care.
+They will also discuss your reasons for wanting to be a foster parent and other aspects of your family life.

-This step is not just a requirement but an opportunity for you to reflect deeply on the decision to become a foster parent.
+This step is not just a requirement but also an opportunity for you to further discuss what is required when you become a foster parent.

 4. The Matching Process